clk93/storefront/store/README.md

 unstall mysqlClient
 pip install mysqlclient

-Use https://mockaroo.com/ to create dummy data
+Use https://mockaroo.com/ to create dummy data (like customer)

+### Migration
+use seed.sql to import Data for Database